snpeek/snpeek.github.io/README.md

 Launch the application on your local development server:

 ```
-npm run start
+npm run dev
 ```

-Open your browser and navigate to [http://localhost:8000](http://localhost:8000).
+Open your browser and navigate to [http://localhost:5173](http://localhost:5173).
+Or you can simply click on the link in the same terminal from where you invoke `npm run dev`.

 ## 💻 For Developers and Contributors